JiriBilek/ESP_ATMod/README.md

 Next development will be focused on

-1. Enabling LittleFS and storing certificates there, the idea is to validate TLS connection against the list of common CA certificates stored locally.
-No CRL though.

-2. More complete AT command implementation.
+1. More complete AT command implementation.

 ## AT Command List